Ninth Amendment to the United States Constitution: Judicial interpretation

-And Potter Stewart's dissent said:

-[T]o say that the Ninth Amendment has anything to do with this case is to turn somersaults with history.
-The Ninth Amendment, like its companion, the Tenth, which this Court held "states but a truism that all is retained which has not been surrendered", United States v.
-Darby, 312 U.S. 100, 312 U.S. 124, was framed by James Madison and adopted by the States simply to make clear that the adoption of the Bill of Rights did not alter the plan that the Federal Government was to be a government of express and limited powers, and that all rights and powers not delegated to it were retained by the people and the individual States.
-Until today, no member of this Court has ever suggested that the Ninth Amendment meant anything else, and the idea that a federal court could ever use the Ninth Amendment to annul a law passed by the elected representatives of the people of the State of Connecticut would have caused James Madison no little wonder.

-Since Griswold, some judges have attempted to use the Ninth Amendment to justify judicially enforcing other unenumerated rights.
+Since Griswold v.
+Connecticut in 1965, some judges have attempted to use the Ninth Amendment to justify judicially enforcing other unenumerated rights.
 For example, the District Court that heard the case of Roe v.
 Wade ruled in favor of a "Ninth Amendment right to choose to have an abortion", although it stressed that the right was "not unqualified or unfettered".
 However, Justice William O. Douglas rejected that view; Douglas wrote that "The Ninth Amendment obviously does not create federally enforceable rights."
-See Doe v.
-Bolton (1973).
 Douglas joined the majority opinion of the U.S. Supreme Court in Roe, which stated that a federally enforceable right to privacy, "whether it be founded in the Fourteenth Amendment's concept of personal liberty and restrictions upon state action, as we feel it is, or, as the District Court determined, in the Ninth Amendment's reservation of rights to the people, is broad enough to encompass a woman's decision whether or not to terminate her pregnancy."

 The Sixth Circuit Court of Appeals stated in Gibson v.
-Matthews, 926 F.2d 532, 537 (6th Cir.
-1991) that the Ninth Amendment was intended to vitiate the maxim of expressio unius est exclusio alterius according to which the express mention of one thing excludes all others:
+Matthews, that the Ninth Amendment was intended to vitiate the maxim of expressio unius est exclusio alterius according to which the express mention of one thing excludes all others:

 [T]he ninth amendment does not confer substantive rights in addition to those conferred by other portions of our governing law.
 The ninth amendment was added to the Bill of Rights to ensure that the maxim expressio unius est exclusio alterius would not be used at a later time to deny fundamental rights merely because they were not specifically enumerated in the Constitution.